apache/apisix/docs/en/latest/admin-api.md

     "key": "",
     "name": "upstream-for-test",
     "desc": "hello world",
-    "scheme": "http",           # The scheme used when communicating with upstream, the default is `http` }
+    "scheme": "http"            # The scheme used when communicating with upstream, the default is `http` }
 ```